 The nature, timing and degree of CAA involvement will necessarily vary depending on the matter and issue, and available resources.
 CAA generally should refrain from becoming directly involved in any matter where a substantial proportion of CAA members have made known their opposition to such involvement.

 In connection with any advocacy matters, individual members of CAA and the board may not suggest that they are speaking for or on behalf of CAA unless specifically authorized to do so by the president, the Executive Committee, or the board, depending on the nature and urgency of the matter.

 A CAA staff member is assigned to monitor the issues of interest to CAA and, in the first instance, to determine in which issues CAA will become directly involved, and the nature and degree of that involvement.
 This staff member is responsible for drafting letters and press releases, coordinating grassroots activities and meetings with officials and policymakers, and providing updates on CAA’s activities to the Board of Directors.

 To ensure that CAA members understand CAA policies and involvement, are committed to CAA objectives, and have the information needed to be effective advocates, CAA posts advocacy alerts, advocacy updates, and other information for member advocacy activities (such as contacting elected officials) on the CAA website.
-CAA also publishes advocacy updates in its bimonthly newsletter, CAA News.
-These activities are the responsibility of the CAA staff member assigned to CAA’s advocacy efforts.
+CAA also publishes advocacy updates in its weekly email newsletter, CAA News (please subscribe today).